5 Signs of Psychological Distress as a Caregiver

 There is nothing wrong with crying.
-In fact, a good cry can provide you with the opportunity release your emotions.
+In fact, a good cry can provide you with the opportunity to release your emotions.
 However, crying without knowing the reason behind your tears can be a sign that you are psychologically distressed.

-Feeling Frustrated or Short Tempered All the Time
+Feeling Frustrated or Short-Tempered All the Time

 Everyone experiences anger and feels frustrated from time to time.
-However, if you find that you are short-tempered or angry all the time you are likely displacing your emotions.
-When you do not address how you are feeling you increase the chance that you will burn out.
+However, if you find that you are short-tempered or angry all the time, you are likely displacing your emotions.
+When you do not address how you are feeling, you increase the chance that you will burn out.